-- To make your appeal, you must contact the Quality Improvement Organization before you leave the hospital and no later than midnight the day of your discharge. - If you meet this deadline, you can stay in the hospital after your discharge date without paying for it while you wait to get the decision from the Quality Improvement Organization. - o If you don't meet this deadline, contact us.
+- To make your appeal, you must contact the Quality Improvement Organization before you leave the hospital and no later than midnight the day of your discharge. - If you meet this deadline, you can stay in the hospital after your discharge date without paying for it while you wait to get the decision from the Quality Improvement Organization. - If you don't meet this deadline, contact us.
 If you decide to stay in the hospital after your planned discharge date, you may have to pay all the costs for hospital care you get after your planned discharge date. - Once you ask for an immediate review of your hospital discharge the Quality Improvement Organization will contact us.
 By noon of the day after we're contacted, we'll give you a DetailedNotice of Discharge.
-This notice gives your planned discharge date and explains in detail the reasons why your doctor, the hospital, and we think it's right (medically appropriate) for you to be discharged on that date. - You can get a sample of the Detailed Notice of Discharge by calling Member Services at 1-877-672-8620 (TTY users call 711) or 1-800-MEDICARE (1-800-633-4227).
-(TTY users call
+This notice gives your planned discharge date and explains in detail the reasons why your doctor, the hospital, and we think it is right (medically appropriate) for you to be discharged on that date. - You can get a sample of the Detailed Notice of Discharge by calling Member Services at 1-877-672-8620 (TTY users call 711) or 1-800-MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.
+Or you can get a sample notice online at www.CMS.gov/Medicare/forms-notices/beneficiary-notices-initiative/ffs-ma-im.